 3.4 Priority Synchronization

-The priority level on a newly triggered PagerDuty incident can automatically set the priority level on a linked ServiceNow incident, and vice versa.
+The Incident Priority on a newly triggered PagerDuty incident can automatically set the priority level on a linked ServiceNow incident, and vice versa.
 Priority is also synced when you edit the priority of an incident in either direction.
 To enable this functionality, you must import PagerDuty priorities and define priority mapping in ServiceNow.

 👍